Skip to main content

 3.1 Business Associate

-For purposes of this Policy, a Business Associate shall include a unit of the University that performs certain functions or activities on behalf of, or in providing services to, a Health Care Component and where those functions or activities include the use or disclosure of Protected Health Information
+For purposes of this policy, a Business Associate will include a unit of the University that performs certain functions or activities on behalf of, or in providing services to, a Health Care Component and where those functions or activities include the use or disclosure of Protected Health Information

 3.2 Covered Entity